ZzeZzofas/FC-ABSS/journal.md

 ### Day 14 – July 6
 **Time Spent:** 4h

-Ran post-treatment simulations.
-The system achieved about 67% nitrate reduction, which felt like a real milestone.
-I charted the before-and-after values and compared them against similar studies.
+I pushed the simulation further into **post-treatment efficiency**.
+The system achieved a 67% nitrate reduction and about 50% phosphorus reduction.
+Not perfect, but clearly an improvement.
+I charted the before-and-after values and overlaid them with similar published results for comparison.

-It wasn’t perfect, but seeing numbers drop is always encouraging.
+Seeing the nitrate levels drop so clearly made me feel like the project had “paid off.”

 - ![removal rate of the pollutants.](images/image-4.png)
 - ![Light intensity and temperature before adjustment](images/image-5.png)